5 reasons you shouldn’t make nondeductible contributions to an IRA

 Reason #4: Risk of Paying Tax Twice Due

 Here’s a major reason non-deductible IRA contributions aren’t worth it.
 One of the most misunderstood aspects of making non-deductible contributions to an IRA is the recordkeeping process.
-It is the responsibility of the taxpayer, along with the help of their accountant, to report non-deductible contributions to the IRS using form 8606.
+It’s up to the taxpayer to report non-deductible contributions to the IRS.

-Once non-deductible contributions are made, the same form is also required when you’re ready to make a distribution and need to calculate the non-taxable portion (explained earlier), or would like to make a Roth conversion.
+Once you make non-deductible contributions, you’ll use the same form to take a distribution or make a Roth conversion.
+The form is necessary as you’ll need to calculate the non-taxable portion of the withdrawal or conversion.
 The form itself is not especially complex, particularly if you’re working with a CPA.
 But it can create issues over a long period of time.

 Burdensome recordkeeping requirements to avoid double-taxation

 Imagine you’re 35 years old and make $5,000 non-deductible IRA contributions for five years.
 You have an accountant, and each time he files the form 8606.
 Fast forward 25 years, when you’re 65 years old and want to make a withdrawal from your IRA.
-You remember making after-tax investments in your IRA a while ago, but can’t find any documentation as so many years have passed.
+You remember making after-tax contributions in your IRA, but can’t find any documentation as so many years have passed.
 Your accountant was a sole proprietor and has since retired.
 You decide to cut your losses and include the entire distribution in your taxable income.
 Congratulations, you’ve just paid income tax twice on the same $25,000.

 Maintain separate accounts if you make after-tax IRA contributions

 One way to help simplify the recordkeeping is to open a new IRA to house all after-tax additions.
 While this method can certainly help you keep everything straight, it’s far from foolproof.
 Recall the earlier formula to calculate the tax-free portion of a withdrawal.
 You’ll need to know (among other things) your contributions, excluding growth and previous tax-free withdrawals.
-That information isn’t available in your account at the financial institution where your IRA(s) are held.
+That information isn’t available in your account details where you keep your IRA(s).

-Even if you manage to maintain your own records the entire time, consider whether all of the paperwork-hoop-jumping is worth the potential benefits of tax-deferred growth given the other considerations.
+Even if you manage to keep records the whole time, consider whether all of the paperwork is worth the potential benefits.

 Reason #5: Inherited IRAs Miss Out on Big Tax Benefits